 MAN: Mmm.
 Well, as you say, there are advantages to that.

 WOMAN: Now, you might also be interested in the job at the City Road branch.
-That's for a senior staff.
-And you'd be responsible for making sure there's enough stock each week - and sorting out all the deliveries.
+That's for a junior chef, so again a position of responsibility.

 MAN: I might prefer that, actually.